Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 11. Resurrection
 Episodes: 43, 44, 45, 46, 47, 48, 49, 50

-Mack cheers Max on just like they cheer on Xenos in the beging of the story but this time fighting side by side with him as his Cyber.Beast
+Mack cheers Max on just like they cheer on Xenos in the begining of the story but this time fighting side by side with him as his Cyber.Beast

 Lets go Max